kbase/relation_engine_importers/README.md

-# Bio + arangodb
+# Genbank to ArangoDB

-This is an experimental set of modules that take genbank files and import them into an ArangoDB graph.
+This is an experimental utility that takes Genbank files and imports them into an ArangoDB graph.

 ## Usage